-It is common for homeowners to rent out their property when they are away, whether the full property or part of it.
-People with more than one home may also rent that property out as a vacation rental.
-Investors can also acquire vacation rentals for the sole purpose of short-term rental agreements and vacation rental agreements.
+It is common for homeowners to rent out their homes when they are away, whether the full property or part of it.
+People with more than one home may also rent their second property out as a vacation rental.
+Investors can also acquire vacation rentals for the sole purpose of growing their wealth and producing new streams of income.

-Depending on the rental period, a homeowner may establish a vacation rental agreement with new tenants frequently or draw up a short-term rental agreement as needed month to month.
+Depending on the rental period, a homeowner may establish a vacation rental agreement with new tenants regularly or draw up a short-term rental agreement as needed month to month.

 What Types of Property Can Be a Short-Term Rental or Vacation Rental Property?

 Basically anything.
 As long as the short-term rental agreement or lease agreement adheres to state and local laws, and the tenant agrees, the property manager can generate rental income.
 A rental property can take all kinds of forms.

 In terms of luxury rent or vacation property, the property is usually a house, townhouse, or some other form of spacious, fully-furnished dwelling.
 Nothing beats renting out a lavish vacation home for a large rent amount - especially if the rental party is agreeable!

 Online services such as Airbnb and Vrbo may require a short-term rental agreement as well.